Welcome to Year 3

 English

 Our key text in English is ‘Our Tower’, by the children’s Laureate Joseph Coelho.
 The children will explore the story structure, characters, events, and plot before planning and writing their own adventure narrative.
 There will be a focus on capital letters for proper nouns, complex sentences, and conjunctions.
 The children will also be encouraged to use higher-level vocabulary.
+In reading, we will explore the text The Wild Robot by Peter Brown.
+The children will continue to develop their inference and retrieval skills.
+They will predict and ask questions to improve their understanding of the text.
+They will also draw out the main ideas from a key paragraph.

 Maths